shobitnair/Teamify-Application/README.md

 >**Solution:**  This application uses a quick and easy way to connect two or more people.
 You can create Channels ( Place were a group of people can chat and share messages ).
 Do anonymous meetings and send unique meeting ID to make others join your meeting and do video-conferencing.
 Simple  , easy to  use UI has been used and webpage is compatible with any device.

 >**Learnings:**  I would like to thank my mentors - Ankur Singh and Ayush Meghwani ,  I was able to progress myself from just knowing very few or nothing about web development to making a fully responsive React application.
-Their valuable opinions after each sprint help me make this application reach its current potential.
+Their valuable opinions after each sprint helped me make this application reach its current potential.
+Moreover , I'm grateful to  the entire Microsoft team for allowing me this great oppurtunity to learn under your guidance.

 # Features and Installation